 Cyanotypes – also known as sunprints – are created using a photographic process developed by Sir John Herschel in 1842.

-Since cyanotype is a contact printing process, the final image is the same size as the negative.
+Since this is a contact printing process, the cyanotype is the same size as the negative.